Using the Neotoma Database in the Classroom

 The Neotoma Paleoecology Database is an online hub for data, research, education, and discussion about paleoenvironments.
 The database is designed to make it easier for community members to discover, explore, and share datasets that illustrate paleoenvironmental conditions.

 The use of real data in teaching is a powerful way to engage students in scientific thinking and learning.
-A 1.5 day workshop designed to develop teaching activities for the undergraduate classroom, making use of the Neotoma Paleoecology Database, will be held August 6 & 7, 2014, in association with the AMQUA meeting in Seattle, WA.
+A 1.5 day workshop designed to develop teaching activities for the undergraduate classroom, making use of the Neotoma Paleoecology Database, will be held at Carleton College in the spring of 2015.
 The NSF-funded Neotoma database has North American pollen and fossil mammal data for the past 5 million years.
 Additional datasets will also be available by the time of the workshop.

 This website is supported by the Neotoma Database project.
 Funding is provided by the National Science Foundation - Division of Earth Sciences (grants #0947459 and 0948652).
 Disclaimer: Any opinions, findings, conclusions or recommendations expressed in this website are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.